Kirsty-Ammundsen/Kirsty-Ammundsen/README.md

 - I'm a Full Stack Web Developer based in New Zealand ✈️
 - My interests include: Anaesthesia, Ceroc dancing, and delicious delicious food 🧋
-- The next challenge is: Make my own portfolio page with deno 🦕
+- The next challenge is: Learn comupter science with CS50 🖥️
 - I’m looking to collaborate on anything that will teach me something!

 ## Pinned Projects